juice-shop/juice-shop/README.md

 - If you are experiencing [Error 128](https://github.com/bower/bower/issues/50) from some GitHub repos during ```bower_install.js``` execution, run ```git config --global url."https://".insteadOf git://``` and try ```npm install``` again
 - If using Boot2Docker (Docker inside VirtualBox on Windows) make sure that you also enable port forwarding from Host ```127.0.0.1:3000``` to ```0.0.0.0:3000``` for TCP
 - If ```npm install``` fails after an update of your local copy during ```bower_install.js``` complaining about version issues, delete ```/app/bower_components``` and try again to remove outdated versions that cause conflicts
+- You may find it easier to find vulnerabilities using a pen test tool.
+I strongly recommend [Zed Attack Proxy](https://code.google.com/p/zaproxy/) which is open source and very powerful, yet beginner friendly.

 ## Contributions [![HuBoard](http://img.shields.io/badge/Hu-Board-blue.svg)](https://huboard.com/bkimminich/juice-shop)